elementweb/php-vue-starter/README.md

 2. Configure database host, user, password and database name in 'config/database.php'
 3. Run command to build the database by visiting URL '/database/build'.
 To recreate the database, first destroy it using '/database/destroy' and then recreate it again using '/database/build'.
 4. Application is ready to go.

+# demo

+Demo can be accessed on http://gate5.stargate.lt/